sealerio/sealer/applications/loki-stack-fluentbit/README.md

 ### Browser the dashboard

-* You can browser it in cluster.
+* You can browser it in the cluster.

   1. Run ``kubectl get svc -n fluentbit-loki-stack-system | grep grafana`` To get pod IP address.